iamstelios/Haskell-Cross-Fractal/README.md

 Generate 3D Greek cross fractal using OpenGL (included in the latest versions of Haskell) with {n: 1 <= n <= 6} dimensions and with additional representations using cubes.

-To run, should compile the file MyCrosses.hs
+To run, should compile the file MyCrosses.hs using Haskell (`version 7.10.2` was used for this project)

 > ghc --make MyCrosses.hs

-while in the same directory with the file

 ### Controls:
 ```